The Chevrolet Avalanche, combining SUV luxury with pickup adaptability, has seen its ups and downs.

 Chevrolet Avalanche Best, Neutral, and Worst Years

-Now, let’s get to the meat of the matter – sorting out the Avalanche’s years into the good, the bad, and the so-so.
+Now, let’s get to the core of the matter – sorting out the Avalanche’s years into the good, the bad, and the commonplace.
 But how did we come to these conclusions?
 We didn’t just pull them out of thin air.
-Our rankings are based on a smorgasbord of factors, including:
+Our rankings are based on a blend of elements, including:

 - Owner-reported reliability (straight from the horse’s mouth)